KarthikeyanRanasthala/solid-bottomsheet/README.md

 ## Features

-- Smooth animations
+- Two variants, `default` and `snap`
+- A handle for touch interactions
+- Swipe up/down to snap to configured snap points (for snap variant)
 - Swipe down to close
-- Predefined swipe down threshold to auto close
+- Predefined swipe down threshold to auto close (for default variant)
-- Click/Touch outside (overlay) to close
+- Touch outside (overlay) of the bottomsheet to close
+- Last but not the least, smooth transitions/animations

 ![solid-bottomsheet](https://user-images.githubusercontent.com/7726029/183614467-d7d20449-1f6e-4ac0-9763-7ddf59194d27.gif)